henribru/google-ads-stubs/README.md

 [![PyPI version](https://badge.fury.io/py/google-ads-stubs.svg)](https://badge.fury.io/py/google-ads-stubs)

 This package provides type stubs for the [Google Ads API Client Library for Python](https://github.com/googleads/google-ads-python).
-It's currently compatible with v22.0.0 of this library.
+It's currently compatible with v22.1.0 of this library (v15 of the API).
 It allows you to type check usage of the library with e.g. [mypy](http://mypy-lang.org/) and will also improve autocomplete in many editors.

 **This is in no way affiliated with Google.**